-Full traffic logging is an add-on for Websense TRITON AP-WEB with Web Cloud Module, and is separate from the standard Web reporting functionality.
+Full traffic logging is an add-on for Forcepoint Web Security Cloud, and is separate from standard web reporting.
 Standard reporting data is retained for 90 days and can be accessed through standard and custom reports; full traffic logs, once enabled, are retained for 14 days and are accessible through download only.